Sixth Form Bursary

 Check that you meet the financial eligibility criteria detailed above and complete the application form, answering all questions in full to avoid delay when processing your application

-Eligible students will need to complete and submit their application to the Sixth Form Office no later than 22nd November 2019.
+Eligible students will need to complete and submit their application to the School Office no later than 23rd October 2020.

 The school will endeavour to assess all applications received at the earliest opportunity with students eligible for the vulnerable bursary award and those eligible under the free school meal category being notified of the outcome before the Christmas holiday.
 Verifying the eligibility of all applicants is an integral feature of the assessment process.
 It is likely to take slightly longer for other applicants as proof of eligibility will be required.
 The type of evidence required in order to verify household income and receipt of Tax Credits will include Tax Credit Award Notices, P60s/evidence of self-employed income.